jwe4ec/track-to-treat/README.md

 * Qualtrics data
   * When items are reverse-coded, cleaning scripts unreverse them (while retaining the original item name)
     * By contrast, in LifePak data, when items are reversed the suffix "_rev" is appended to the item name
+  * Item excluded from composite variables
+    * Parent BSI-18 item on suicidal thoughts, which was not administered
+  * Some youth and parent item names differ (compare item content before comparing responses)
+      * E.g., parent item `scared_b_16` corresponds to youth item `scared_c_1`
   * Log list files are created to log:
     * Items used to compute item completion rates (see `log$item_completion_rate`)
     * Items used to compute means and counts (see `log$mean_items` and `log$count_items`)